Grassroots rose up against Trump in Washington State

 Yet even in Washington State, voter turnout was a highly negative factor: 74.84% of the state’s five million registered voters versus 84% in 2020—a near-ten percent drop.

-The Washington State Labor Council launched its “Labor Neighbor” COPE conference, May 18, that packed Machinists District 751 in south Seattle with over 300 delegates.
+The Washington State Labor Council launched its “Labor Neighbor” COPE conference, on May 18, which packed Machinists District 751 in south Seattle with over 300 delegates.
 Present were scores of members of the Coalition of Black Trade Unionists, Coalition of Labor Union Women, and Asian Pacific American Labor Alliance.

 Leaders of the Native American tribes in Washington State were also present as candidates for office or as labor movement leaders.